 - In a medium skillet over medium heat, brown the ground beef and then drain fat.

-- Alternately layer the potatoes, soup mixture and meat in a 11×7 inch (2 quart) baking dish.
-Bake for 1 to 1 1/2 hours, or until the potatoes are fork tender.
-Top with Cheddar cheese, and continue baking until cheese is melted.
+- Bake for 1 to 1 1/2 hours, or until the potatoes are fork tender.

 I will honor Christmas in my heart, and try to keep it all the year. –Charles Dickens

 This was so good and so easy.
 I made this Christmas morning and all of us gobbled it up.
 Thanks to Sara for the lovely fruit salad we had with it.
-We all loved the pomegranate seeds she added to it.
+About 12 servings.

 - 2 small cans chopped green chilies